dharmab/skyeye/README.md

 * Follow [grug-brained principles](https://grugbrain.dev/).
 Avoid unecessary design patterns.
 Keep it simple!
 * Focused feature set.
 Don't try to match other bots 1:1 on feature set.
-* [Say "no" to complex features.](https://grugbrain.dev/#grug-on-saying-no) Provide the basics, and sufficient documentation for others to fork and customize for their use case,
+* [Say "no" to complex features.](https://grugbrain.dev/#grug-on-saying-no) Provide the basics, and sufficient documentation for others to fork and customize for their use case.

 ## Getting Started